EricFillion/happy-transformer/README.md

 ```
 ## Initialization

-By default base models are use.
+By default base models are used.
 They are smaller, faster and require significantly less training time
 to obtain decent results.

 Large models are recommended for tasks that do not require fine tuning such as some predict word tasks.